 These days I believe most couples would chicken out at the prospect of having two live specimens foul up their love nest; don’t worry there are lots of mock ones available.

 When I was a kid, we used to buy fertilized eggs from a dealer, took them home and then incubated them in a home-made incubator and waited for the chicks to hatch.
-Slowly, one, two…and then three,..and then soon we had a small brood.
+Slowly, one, two…and then three,..and soon we had a small brood of cute fluffy ones running around.

-Now and then, we got some chicks which had a bare zone around the necks.
+Now and then, we got some chicks which had a bare zone around the neck.
 Completely botak.
-We called them “Japanese chicks”, but to this day I don’t know why they had this feature.
-Could be due to some Exhibitionistic traits in their DNA ?
+We called them “Japanese chicks”, but to this day I don’t know why they had this feature, nor why they were so named!
+Could it be due to some Exhibitionistic traits in their DNA, traceable to ancient Japan?

 I think the chance of getting one was less than 1:20, so whenever one showed up in the new batch, the siblings would often fight for the right to “own” it.